Iristyle/Redis-win32-FxTestIntegration/README.md

 # What does it do?

-* Launches the x86 Redis server binary (as Microsoft does not provide an x64 binary)
+* Launches the x86 Redis server binary
 * Writes a new randomly named config file, setting the port, pointing to a %temp% db file, and setting number of dbs to 1
 * Creates an empty randomly named db file
 * Launches the server